linrunner/tlp-doc/installation/fedora.rst

   the `akmod` package
 * **akmod-tp_smapi** *(TLP repo)* – optional – External kernel
-  module source providing battery charge thresholds and recalibration
+  module source providing battery charge thresholds and recalibration for ThinkPads prior to the `Sandy Bridge` generation (2011) and specific :command:`tlp-stat -b` output up to that generation

 Install either with your favorite package manager or the command ::